LLNL/saltatlas/README.md

 std::string, etc.) that don't necessarily have fixed sizes, we provide a wrapper that handles the casting of datatypes in distance functions, so a user can write a simpler function that takes two std::vector's.
 When used in this way, an std::vector gets added to hnswlib by performing a memcpy on the vector (copying a pointer, not the actual data).
-This data is already stored in our distribu****ted data structure, so we end up with a single copy instead of two.
+This data is already stored in our distributed data structure, so we end up with a single copy instead of two.

 In dknn_example.cpp, the first example uses this wrapper around a distance function working on std::vector's.
 The second